 Which MBA Applicants ‘Should’ Apply in Round 1

-While Round 2 historically receives a greater number of applications, here are three groups that should strongly consider applying in the first round, if possible.
+While Round 2 historically receives more applications, these three groups should strongly consider applying in the first round.

-Re-applicants should aim to turn in their revised applications no later than the first round, when admissions committees are just beginning to assemble the next incoming class.
-If you fail a second time, you can realign your expectations and apply in round two to other more appropriate schools.
+Reapplicants should aim to turn in their revised applications no later than the first round when admissions committees are just beginning to assemble the next incoming class.
+If you fail again, you can realign your expectations and apply to other, more appropriate schools in round two.

 Competition for a seat at the top programs is fierce, so candidates from an over-represented industry or geographic region need to think strategically about the timing of their application.

-As MBA Data Guru points out in MBA Acceptance Rate by Country, applicants from India face a disadvantage at the highly-ranked schools, needing a much higher GMAT score to compete with applicants from other regions.
-While the elite business schools receive a high volume of qualified applicants from India, they want to maintain diversity in the class, and therefore need to cap acceptances from a single region.
+For example, applicants from India face a disadvantage at highly ranked schools, needing a much higher GMAT score to compete with applicants from other regions.
+While the elite business schools receive a high volume of qualified applicants from India, they want to maintain diversity in the class and, therefore, need to cap acceptances from a single region.

-Candidates from over-represented industries such as IT, consulting or finance should also consider submitting their application early.
+Candidates from overrepresented industries such as ITconsulting, or finance should also try to apply in round 1.
 By the time Round 2 deadlines roll around, the admissions team may have already admitted many applicants with very similar profiles.

-Applicants with unconventional or less traditional work or academic experience prior to business school often worry about how admissions committees will assess their record.
-However, it’s actually more than okay to be different, because no MBA program wants to fill an entire class solely with candidates from investment banking or consulting.
+Applicants with unconventional or less traditional work or academic experience before business school often worry about how admissions committees will assess their records.
+However, it’s more than okay to be different because no MBA program wants to fill an entire class solely with candidates from investment banking or consulting.

-Finally, we would urge applicants to apply a few days ahead of the deadline just to ease some of the last-minute pressure, as well as congestion on the programs’ servers.
-Do a thorough review, hit submit, and take comfort in knowing that you did your very best.
+Finally, we would urge applicants to apply a few days before the deadline to ease some of the last-minute pressure and congestion on the programs’ servers.
+Do a thorough review, hit submit, and take comfort in knowing you did your best.

 Image by: Ink Media (CC BY 2.0)